mlaanderson/app-server/README.md

 _Use app_directory or standalone_

 Points to a directory which will be the only application mounted.
 This is useful for debugging an app.
-Install `app-server` as a development dependency to you application.
+Install `express-httpd` as a development dependency to you application.

 #### standalone.local_path